-- 1. Development proposals should mitigate climate change and contribute to meeting targets to reduce greenhouse gas emissions.
-When determining planning applications, consideration will be given to how development proposals: - a.
-Through their location, layout and pattern of development, reduce the need to travel for both people and goods, and encourage sustainable modes of transport, including walking, cycling and the use of public transport; - b.
+- 1. Development proposals should mitigate climate change and contribute to meeting nationally binding targets to reduce greenhouse gas emissions.
+When determining planning applications, support will be given to development proposals that help mitigate climate change and consideration will be given to how proposals: - Through their location, layout and pattern of development, reduce the need to travel for both people and goods, and encourage sustainable modes of transport, including walking, cycling and the use of public transport; - b.
 Are designed to reduce energy consumption; - c.
 Incorporate decentralised, renewable and low carbon energy; - d.
 Include the re-use of existing buildings, and materials; - e.
-Incorporate multifunctional green infrastructure, which can provide carbon storage and provide environments that encourage walking and cycling; - f.
+Incorporate multi-functional green infrastructure, which can provide carbon storage and provide environments that encourage walking and cycling; - f.
 Protect and enhance habitats that provide important carbon sinks, including peat habitats and woodland; and - g.
 Incorporate electric vehicle charging facilities. - 2.
 Development proposals should support adaptation to climate change, be resilient to climate change, and not make neighbouring areas more susceptible to the negative impacts of climate change.
-When determining planning applications consideration will be given to how development proposals: - a.
-Incorporate design features to ensure that they provide resilience to climate change; - b.
+When determining planning applications support will be given to development proposals that help provide future resilience to climate change and consideration will be given to how proposals: - Incorporate design features to ensure that they provide resilience to climate change; - b.
 Are designed to reduce demand on water resources; - c.
 Through their location, take into account the risk of flooding and coastal change; - d.
 Incorporate the use of sustainable drainage systems, to minimise and control surface water run-off; and - e.
-Incorporate, where feasible, multifunctional green infrastructure, which can help species adapt to climate change through preventing fragmentation or isolation of habitats, reduce the heating of the urban environment, and manage flooding.
+Incorporate, where feasible, multi-functional green infrastructure, which can help species adapt to climate change through preventing fragmentation or isolation of habitats, reduce the heating of the urban environment, and manage flooding.

-Health and Wellbeing
+Health and wellbeing